tanmoyie/Location-allocation-using-MIP/README.md

 2.	requirement.txt file contains all Python packages needed for this project
 3. The main optimization engine is written in model_PAMIP.py file
 4. Source code of Figure 1, 2 & 3 can be found in data_visualization.py file
-5.	data_generation.py file is currently empty.
-This file is for next version of the model!
-6. Some custom functions are written in custom_functions.py to avoid duplicates in the main.py file
+5. Some custom functions are written in custom_functions.py to avoid duplicates in the main.py file

 # Reference
 Tanmoy Das, Floris Goerlandt, Ronald Pelot (2023).
 A Mixed Integer Programming Approach to Improve Oil Spill Response Resource Allocation in the Canadian Arctic.
 Multimodal Transportation, 3(1). https://doi.org/10.1016/j.multra.2023.100110